 Critical Narratives of Civil Rights

 December 18, 2014

+Would love to see this work continued.
+Rich sources still to be mined.

-Federalism has long been employed as an impediment to the full realization of the Reconstruction amendments and civil rights protections that organizers and activist from the abolitionist movement to today’s civil and human rights movement have sought to implement.
+Federalism has long been employed as an impediment to the full realization of the Reconstruction amendments and civil rights protections that organizers and activists from the abolitionist movement to today’s civil and human rights movement have sought to implement.
 In its most basic form, Federalism is an effort to protect both states and individuals from the tyrannical power of a strong central government.
 In practice, however, Federalism has been used to maintain a status quo in which the federal government has limited ability to intervene in the face of even the most egregious violations of civil rights and human dignity.

 Narrative holds great power in the interpretation of the law.
 Legislative history is in essence an exercise in narrative building.
 Each time a lawyer presents the law, she is telling a story.
 Professors Peggy Cooper Davis and Aderson Bellegarde Francois explain the critical role narrative plays in constructing and understanding the law: